Xomega-Net/Xomega.Docs/docs/tutorial/2-search/4-criteria.md

 ## Search criteria model

-This is what our model will look like for these use cases.
+Here is what our model will look like after deleting unnecessary criteria, and adding new criteria for these use cases.

 ```xml title="sales_order.xom"
     <operation name="read list" type="readlist">